 Adversarial Machine Learning

-Adversarial machine learning is the study and practice of attacking, testing, and defending machine-learning systems whose behavior can be manipulated through crafted inputs, corrupted data, model extraction, backdoors, prompt injection, or other adversarial pressure.
+Adversarial machine learning is the study and practice of attacking, testing, and defending AI systems under deliberate hostile pressure: crafted inputs, corrupted data, backdoored models, privacy extraction, prompt injection, tool manipulation, model theft, and other attacks against the model and the system around it.

 Definition

 The term covers both predictive AI and generative AI.
-In predictive systems, classic examples include adversarial images, sensor perturbations, poisoning attacks, model inversion, and model extraction.
-In generative systems, the same security grammar now includes prompt injection, jailbreaks, poisoned retrieval, malicious tool outputs, agent manipulation, model exfiltration, and synthetic content used to corrupt feedback loops.
+In predictive systems, classic examples include adversarial images, sensor perturbations, poisoning attacks, model inversion, membership inference, and model extraction.
+In generative systems, the same security grammar now includes prompt injection, jailbreaks, poisoned retrieval, malicious tool outputs, agent manipulation, training-data extraction, model exfiltration, and synthetic content used to corrupt feedback loops.

 NIST's 2025 adversarial machine learning taxonomy organizes the area around machine-learning methods, lifecycle stages of attack, attacker goals, attacker capabilities, and attacker knowledge.
 That framing is useful because adversarial risk is not one bug.
-It is a family of ways that statistical systems can be pushed outside their intended operating envelope.
+It is a family of ways that statistical systems and their surrounding software can be pushed outside their intended operating envelope.

 History